Human Factors Design Standard (HFDS)

 The HFDS replaces and expands upon the Human Factors Design Guide (HFDG) published in 1996 and all HFDG chapter updates.
 The HFDS broadens the focus to include both air traffic and technical operations systems and has been modified into a set of standards instead of a set of guidelines, providing a common source of FAA-specific design requirements.
 The resulting set of standards can be tailored to meet the needs of the system or program at hand.

-You must have Adobe Reader® 4.0 or later to use the HFDS.
+You must have Adobe Reader® installed to use the HFDS.

 Federal Aviation Administration